mafredri/cdp/README.md

 		}
 	}

-	// Initiate a new RPC connection to the Chrome Debugging Protocol target. conn, err := rpcc.DialContext(ctx, pt.WebSocketDebuggerURL)
+	// Initiate a new RPC connection to the Chrome DevTools Protocol target. conn, err := rpcc.DialContext(ctx, pt.WebSocketDebuggerURL)
 	if err != nil {
 		return err